findologic/plugin-oxid-di/README.md

-# FINDOLOGIC OXID 6 DI PLUGIN
+# FINDOLOGIC OXID 4 & 6 DI Plugin - libflexport only

   FINDOLOGIC OXID DI plug-in needs to be implemented in OXID eShop for successful implementation of FINDOLOGIC Search.